Jack12xl/ENM502-2021/README.md

 #### Problem 2: Diffusion problem

-The diffusion problem is defined as[xxx]
+The diffusion problem is defined as
 $$
 \nabla^{2} T+\alpha=0 \quad \text { with } \quad T=0 \text{ on all boundaries}
 $$